Kong/docs.konghq.com/src/gateway/reference/configuration.md

 When `pg_ssl_verify` or `cassandra_ssl_verify` are enabled, these certificate authority files will be used for verifying Kong's database connections.

+{% if_version gte:3.1.x %}

+Certificates can be configured on this property with any of the following
+values:
+* `system`
+* absolute path to the certificate
+* certificate content
+* base64 encoded certificate content

+{% endif_version %}

 See https://github.com/openresty/lua-nginx-module#lua_ssl_trusted_certificate

 **Default:** `system`

 ### lua_ssl_verify_depth